 I had a John Kleis Audio, a well established firm in Reading, fit the stereo and speakers, as I wanted it done properly.
 They spent a day fitting it and creating specially made rear speaker boxes behind the rear seats for the Alpine Speakers.
 They fitted it in a way so that the original stereo and speakers can be refitted in the future if required.

-The new sound stereo system sounds incredible quality and I can hear it very well over the engine too!
+The new stereo system sounds excellent quality and best of all, I can hear it very well over the engine too.

-Mustang Owners Club of Great Britain magazine published photos of my cars at Silverstone Classic in there Autumn edition
+Mustang Owners Club of Great Britain magazine published photos of the Mustang at Silverstone Classic in there Autumn edition.